dogoepp/iCubNotes/notes.md

 # Nancy

-## Random recommendations
+## Random remarks

-- If the robot is not responding, don't turn it off already (can still press the fault button, though) let it run for a while (some minutes) maybe a loose ETH cable is causing very slow communications and errors could show up after a long time
+- If the robot is not responding, don't turn it off already (can still press the fault button, though) let it run for a while (some minutes) maybe a loose ethernet cable is causing very slow communications and errors could show up after a long time

 - Old iCubs CPU in head : there was no hard disk.
 It was remotely mounted using NFs (from server).
 This means the code was shared with the server computer
     => only the server computer needed to be updated

 - yarprobotinterface is a bunch of theads of equal priority but transmission tasks need to be run with high priority.
 The new version in icub-main/master tixes this and offers better debug information with respect to it
+  FIXME: which new version ?
+The one that is now installed

 - icub-main/master now handles RT (FIXME: real-time ?) mode with high priority threads for smoother transmission

 - iCub Nancy has "version 1" arms.
-Joints can be calubrated through similar files as with freen/purple iCub, in robot-configuration.
+Joints can be calubrated through similar files as with green/purple iCub, in robot-configuration.
     Calibration is done through matrixe23 (FIXME: not sure about this word) (e.g.) motor encoder -> joint by setting the first 4 columns = 1/4 ... and then ask Julien/Valentina (or changing delta if lazy)
     FIXME : I don't understand this note.
 Could you help, Marie ?